 Would we do it again?

 I like to tell people that renovating houses is in our DNA.
 My dad is a finish carpenter who still builds custom cabinetry and Amy’s dad is a lifelong tile guy.
 We’re planning to rent for the next year to make sure Winter Park is where we want to raise our girls.
 We also gave ourselves a year so that we’d have time to renovate another project house before moving in.
 Trying to live in a house with 2 young kids through an addition and major renovation is definitely not something we want to do again.
 Even if we end up buying a “move-in ready” house in Florida, I doubt we’ll be able to resist the urge to make it our own.
+You will save some time if you call Oak Island Heating & Air Conditioning as they provide best HVAC services.

 That’s just how we roll.